 In the past few years, content creation in flight simulation has exploded.
 The availability of free livestreaming through Twitch, YouTube, and other sites has allowed individual simmers to share their setups, flights, and experiences with the world, creating communities ranging from a few to thousands of viewers.
-As you’ll see on our Flight Simulation Resources Guide, we’re pleased to be partnered with several of the simulation community’s most prominent content creators.
+We work with several content creators through our FSA Broadcast Partner program; you can see a list of them on our Flight Simulation Resources Guide.

 Signing up for a Twitch or YouTube account is free and easy; the services are designed to make it simple for someone to get started.
 However, building an audience is another story!
 With so many people streaming their flying (online and offline) or controlling, it’s not as simple as just creating a Twitch account and seeing a few thousand people watching your stream the next day.